zdmwi/raft/README.md

 - `delete <key>` - Replace `<key>` with any arbitrary string.
 This tells the client to send a ClientRequestRPC to delete the entry from the store associated with the `<key>`.

+- `<string>` - If the commands are none of the ones above we treat it as a NoOp and send a request anyway.

 #### Testing Operations Available

 - `kill <node_id>` - Where `0 <= node_id < num_processes`.
 This is used to disconnect a node from the cluster and discard transient state